Lead Artist with participation from 144 residents

-There will be 6 buoy starbursts created this summer.
-Hull High School students have painted about 40 buoys, and an additional 30 buoys were painted at a community event in May, 24 buoys were painted by Hull Artists, and 24 buoys painted by people in the Hull Pride community.
+There will be 6 buoy starbursts created summer and Fall 2019.
+Hull High School students painted 48 buoys, 24 buoys were painted at a community event in May, 24 buoys were painted by Hull Artists, and 24 buoys painted by people in the Hull Pride community.
 Some pics of buoy painting in the middle and elementary schools:

 Starbursts are on display in the schools for the winter and Spring.
 The starburst form represents the explosion of new energy coming to Nantasket beach in the form of new investment and expression.
 The community engagement approach to constructing these starbursts demonstrates a commitment to the understanding that beauty is in variation and an inclusion, and that interconnectedness is what creates a sense of place.

 Come visit the Hull Artwalk to see these sculptures and 10 awesome murals created by local artists!

 - Patriot Ledger “Nantasket art installation, pedestrian path to open Wednesday”